zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0019-the_second_aqabah_pledge.md

 Very very very interesting... jinn tried to cause harm to the da'wah like this.

-Ooooh, so apparently the Anṣār had the manpower to take out the Quraysh that early on but with Allāh's wisdom then al-nabī's ﷺ wisdom that route was not taken.
+Ooooh, so apparently the Anṣār had the manpower to take out the Quraysh that early on but with Allāh's wisdom then al-nabī's ṣallallāhu 'alayhi wa sallam wisdom that route was not taken.

 Subḥānallāh, there was a wisdom for the polytheists accompanying the Muslims on this pilgrimage.
 EVEN 'Abd Allāh ibn Ubay ibn Salūl worked in their favour.